FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 ```
 https://github.com/FreezingMoon/AncientBeast.git
 ```
-In [VSC](https://code.visualstudio.com/download) you can press `Ctrl + Shift + P` hotkey and search for `Git: Clone`, you will get a field where you can simply input the link above.
+In [VSC](https://code.visualstudio.com/download) you can press `Ctrl + Shift + P` hotkey, search for `Git: Clone` and then input the link in the given field.

 ---

 ### Package Requirements

 First install (or make sure you have) the latest LTS version of  [Node.js](http://nodejs.org).

 Linux users: if you installed from repository, you *might* need to create a path link.

 After you've successfully installed the Node.js package, proceed with installing the latest version of [Yarn](https://yarnpkg.com/en/docs/install), which is our tool of choice for package dependency management.